Transsexual

-Transsexual people experience a gender identity that is inconsistent with their assigned sex, and desire to permanently transition to the sex or gender with which they identify, usually seeking medical assistance (including sex reassignment therapies, such as hormone replacement therapy and sex reassignment surgery) to help them align their body with their identified sex or gender.
+A transsexual person is someone who experiences a gender identity that is inconsistent with their assigned sex, and desires to permanently transition to the sex or gender with which they identify, usually seeking medical assistance (including gender affirming therapies, such as hormone replacement therapy and gender affirming surgery) to help them align their body with their identified sex or gender.

 The term transsexual is a subset of transgender, but some transsexual people reject the label of transgender.
-A medical diagnosis of gender dysphoria can be made if a person experiences marked and persistent incongruence between their experienced their personal sense of their own and their assigned sex.
+A medical diagnosis of gender dysphoria can be made if a person experiences marked and persistent incongruence between their gender identity and their assigned sex.

-Understanding of transsexual people has changed very quickly in the 21st century.
-Many 20th century medical beliefs and practices around transsexual people are now considered deeply outdated.
-Transsexual people were once classified as mentally ill and subject to extensive gatekeeping by the medical establishment, and remain so in much of the developing world.
+Understanding of transsexual people has rapidly evolved in the 21st century; many 20th century medical beliefs and practices around transsexual people are now considered outdated.
+Transsexual people were once classified as mentally ill and subject to extensive gatekeeping by the medical establishment, and remain so in many parts of the world.

 Terminology

 Transsexual has had different meanings throughout time.
-In modern usage, it refers to "a person who desires to or who has modified their body to transition from one gender or sex to another through the use of medical technologies such as hormones or surgeries."
-It is considered an antiquated term, and is sometimes pejorative.
-The general shift is to instead use the term transgender or the abbreviated form trans, but due to its historical usage, transsexual remains in the modern vernacular.
+In modern usage, it refers to "a person who desires to or who has modified their body to transition from one gender or sex to another through the use of medical technologies such as hormones or surgeries".
+Within the transgender community, the term is a subject of debate, and it is sometimes considered an antiquated or pejorative term.
+The more widely preferred terms are transgender or the abbreviated form trans.
+However, due to its historical usage, continued usage in the medical community, and continued self-identification with the term by some people, transsexual remains in the modern vernacular.

 In understanding the subject, it is noted that there is a difference between gender and sex.
-Gender is defined as a "set of social, cultural, and linguistic norms that can be attributed to someone’s identity, expression, or role as masculine, feminine, androgynous, or nonbinary."
-Sex is defined as being "assigned at birth by medical professionals based on the appearance of genitalia, and related assumptions about chromosomal makeup, gender identity, expressions, and roles emerge over the life span, sometimes changing over time."
+Gender is defined as a "set of social, cultural, and linguistic norms that can be attributed to someone's identity, expression, or role as masculine, feminine, androgynous, or nonbinary".
+Sex is defined as being "assigned at birth by medical professionals based on the appearance of genitalia, and related assumptions about chromosomal makeup, gender identity, expressions, and roles [that] emerge over the life span, sometimes changing over time".